 Your child's Tapestry journal is online https://tapestryjournal.com/.
-Please take time to look at the observations and send a reply if possible.
+Please take time to look at the observations.
 Do let us know if you have problems logging on.

 You can also add photos to Tapestry, to let us know of any exciting experiences your child has had.